openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 85. What does the message "Operation ... not supported.
 Please register it as custom op" mean? <a name="question-85"></a>

 Model Optimizer tried to load the model that contains some unsupported operations.
-If you want to convert model that contains unsupported operations you need to prepare extension for all such operations.
+If you want to convert model that contains unsupported operations, you need to prepare extension for all such operations.
 For more information, refer to the [OpenVINO&trade; Extensibility Mechanism](../../Extensibility_UG/Intro.md) guide.

 #### 86. What does the message "Can not register Op ...
 Please, call function 'register_caffe_python_extractor' with parameter 'name'" mean? <a name="question-86"></a>